Redo CLI

 redo pull writes files in .redo.
 Save your work before you pull again.

 redo delete asks before it deletes.
-In scripts you must pass --yes.
-That keeps sharp tools in a sheath.
+In scripts you must pass --yes, which makes destructive automation explicit.

 Get help